Unique Student Identifier (USI) Mandatory since 1 January 2015

 This pathway provides you with a set of prescribed online assessment tasks for each unit.
 You must successfully address all of these tasks in order to achieve the qualification.
 You will need to utilise your knowledge, skill and experience in your chosen field to fulfil the assessment evidence requirements.
 This pathway requires you to have your workplace supervisor’s support in order to help you to develop evidence in areas where you have less experience.
 Full guidance and support is provided by your Assessor.

 Should you find there are gaps in your knowledge, or you want to do a refresher, we have recommended a range of Professional Development Programs that complement this qualification.
 You will find these listed below.

 This qualification allows OHS/WHS practitioners to formalise their skills and knowledge while maintaining the OHS/WHS requirements in their organisation.

 Participants must hold all core units in BSB41419 Certificate IV in Work Health and Safety or equivalent competencies.

 Equivalence is determined through a credit transfer application process, using your previously awarded units of competence.
 An administration fee may apply.

-Enrolment in this qualification requires participants to have a minimum of 2 years’ experience in their chosen field, with substantial responsibility for WHS practices as part of their current role.
+Enrolment in this qualification requires participants to have a minimum of 2 years’ experience in their chosen field, with responsibility for work health and safety management practices as part of their current role.

 Participants are also required to have the support of an employer, manager or supervisor who can provide opportunities for the participant to demonstrate competence and develop and collect evidence from various departments within the business.